Commercial Solar Hot Water

 Flat Plate Solar Hot Water Collectors

-We also use American-made Solene Aurora flat plate solar hot water collectors because of their superior summertime performance.
-Flate plates and are also slightly less expensive.
+We also use German-made Wagner flat plate solar hot water collectors because of their superior summertime performance.
+Flate plates are also slightly less expensive.

 Their improved summer performance makes flat plate solar hot water collectors a good choice for inns, hotels, restaurants and other businesses with high summer-season demand.